It is well with me only when I have a chisel in my hand

 Of course these are not the only viable solutions available.
 Many woodworkers are self-taught nowadays and learn how to sharpen from books, magazines, videos, and classes, and have developed methods that work well for them.
 I am not minimizing those successes, merely proposing methods to further advance their skills.

-However, be aware that several of the techniques described herein may directly contradict methods taught by the gurus that make a living scribbling, making videos, and teaching classes about woodworking.
+However, be aware that several of the techniques described herein may directly contradict the teachings of the Holy Woodworking Gurus that make a living scribbling, making videos, and teaching classes about woodworking.

 Unlike amateurs satisfied with superficial results, professionals need real skills that yield consistent results long-term.